History of the Garden

 This sculpture is made of Tricoya, an Irish durable and sustainable wood-based product from a 3D scan that was enlarged and then machined using computer numerical control (CNC).

 The creation of Olmec man was a collaboration between Arup, Transition Year students of Ardscoil Mhuire and Coláiste Chiaráin.
-MONARÚ aided by a grant from the ESB
+MONARÚ aided by a grant from the ESB.

 We also need support to produce more of our 3D Museum Replicas, or to encourage sculptors to create new pieces for the remaining six plinths in the garden.
 If you can donate €250 or more we can claim the 31% tax relief, making your donation worth nearly a third more.
 As well as more sculpture we want to improve lighting and disabled access and use of the garden.